 The ECG is one of the most significant tools used by cardiologists in our hospitals and all over the world.
 Monitoring the activity of the human heart, it allows for the diagnosis of a large number of heart related diseases.
 The beating of the heart is accompanied by both electrical activity and sound.
 The pattern of electrical activity produced by each heart beat cycle is called the electrocardiogram or ECG.
-In this practical learners will have genetically modified bacteria.
-In this practical learners will be able to perform a genetic assembly of a bacterial plasmid and transform E. coli, to investigate function of the assembled construct.
-With multiple Learners will investigate RSA in normal respiration and forced, slow breathing using specialist equipment; PowerLab and LabChart and life science data acquisition systems that can provide real time feedback from physiological occurrences, to record and evaluate their own RSA.
+In this practical learners will have the opportunity to use ECG equipment to record and analyse an ECG, from a willing volunteer, and examine the relationship between the ECG and the characteristic sounds of the heart.

+Learners will investigate RSA in normal respiration and forced, slow breathing using specialist equipment; PowerLab and LabChart and life science data acquisition systems that can provide real time feedback from physiological occurrences, to record and evaluate their own RSA.